CC25-CR374/.github/profile/README.md

-# 🚀 Capstone Project - CC25-CR374
+# 🚀 Domma (Dompet Mahasiswa)

-Welcome to the official GitHub organization for Team **CC25-CR374**.
-This capstone project is part of the final milestone in our journey at DBS Coding Camp.
+Welcome to the official GitHub organization for **Domma** – *Dompet Mahasiswa*.
+This project is developed as part of the final capstone milestone in our journey at DBS Coding Camp.

 ## 📁 Repository Structure